 We understand that in the past the New York Stock Exchange ("NYSE") did not agree with positions like ours.
-It maintains that challengers have to utilize ADP to do a mailing to all shareholders who hold their shares in street name through banks, brokers or other intermediaries.
+It maintains that challengers have to do a mailing to all shareholders who hold their shares in street name through banks, brokers or other intermediaries.
 In our proxy contest last year, the NYSE said we would have to use ADP and do a mailing through them, which is substantiated by an April 30, 2003 fax that we sent to the NYSE and the Commission contesting this decision.
 We can only view such a position that the NYSE took as being wrong on two counts.
 We feel: (1) this decision should be made by the participants and the S.E.C.-not by intermediaries; and (2) to be forced to pay for an essentially duplicative mailing wastes time and resources.

 We have contacted the NYSE this year regarding the position it will take in reference to our 2004 proxy contest.
-Currently, we are waiting for a response from them.
+On April 28, 2004, we received a telephone call from Mr. Stephen Walsh of the NYSE.
+He said the NYSE had not changed its position in the last year, and would not classify our solicitation this year as a "contest."